Read time 7 minutes

 There are so many.
 I love Brigette Romanek, the interior designer in LA – very adventurous in her design.
 She does residential designs, very colorful, full of exciting patterns, that have really cool art as well.

-Jean Nouvel, French architect and his grand architectural designs.
+Jean Nouvel, a French architect, and his grand architectural designs.

-Zaha Hadid, of course – just an amazing, innovative and fearless designer.
+Zaha Hadid, of course – is just an amazing, innovative, and fearless designer.

-I like that they don’t limit themselves, and every design is unique and recognisable.
+I like that they don’t limit themselves, and every design is unique and recognizable.